Coronavirus pandemic inevitable, U.S. warns as disease spreads across globe

 Cases linked to Iran have been reported across the region.

-Kuwait said it had two new coronavirus cases, some among people returning from Iran, took its tally to 18, while Bahrain said its infections had risen to 26 after three new ones on a flight from Iran.
+Kuwait said it had two new coronavirus cases, among people returning from Iran, taking its tally to 11, while Bahrain said its infections had risen to 26 after three new ones on a flight from Iran.

 In Europe, Italy has become a front line in the global outbreak with 322 cases.
 Italians or people who had recently visited the country, have tested positive in Algeria, Austria, Croatia, Romania, Spain and Switzerland.